white-sdev/White_Validations/README.md

 ### What is this repository for? ###

 * Quick summary
-Already implemented its is the first method.
+Already implemented its first method.
 But you can import all of the validators to your class The caller can just import all the validations on to its classes with a static import and use them as local.
 For example:<br>
 <code>